subhashishansda4/Sales-Dashboard/README.md

 ## Problem Statement
-**AltiQ Technologies** is a company which supplies hardware peripherals to different clients such as "Nomad Stores", "Excel Stores", "Surge Stores", "Electricalsara Stores".
+"**AltiQ Technologies**" is a company which supplies hardware peripherals to different clients such as "Nomad Stores", "Excel Stores", "Surge Stores", "Electricalsara Stores".
 It's a hardware company which will supply computers, networking equipments and other peripherals to them.
 They have head office in Delhi, India
 And regional offices in different states of India